Skip to main content

 Tenure & AvailabilityHow long do you plan to instruct here?Leaving within 6 monthsCommitted for 12+ months

-Teaching ExperienceHow many students have you soloed?Very new with no solosMultiple successful students
+Teaching ExperienceHow many students have you soloed?Zero solos, brand new CFI10+ successful solos, 85%+ checkride pass rate

-Career GoalsWhat are your aviation career plans?Immediate airline transitionCommitted to teaching
+Career GoalsWhat are your aviation career plans?Interview next month, leaving immediatelyEnjoys teaching, committed to student success

 VIDEO RESOURCE